te1/nuxt-ui-bundle-size/README.md

 ### Notes

 - all tests use [nuxt@3.11.2](https://www.npmjs.com/package/nuxt/v/3.11.2) and [@nuxt/ui@2.15.2](https://www.npmjs.com/package/@nuxt/ui/v/2.15.2)
+- all tests use the default Nuxt UI template which contains these components
+  - `UContainer`
+  - `UCard`
+  - `USelect`
+  - `UButton`
+- this is very minimal so real apps will likely see larger bundle sizes
 - \* disabling dark mode is not recommended as it can break Nuxt UI
 - \*\* "manual tree shaking" doesn't actually install Nuxt UI and is not a viable strategy for real projects
 - \*\*\* [purgecss](https://github.com/FullHuman/purgecss) seems very effective but can lead to hard to find problems